 Leave VS Stay

 A lot of players left their clubs.
 This only raises the question – why were they not replaced and, in turn, if a replacement is not needed did they actually play any role?
 Top 6 clubs stood up and made an interesting statement with their actions, not words.
-Their message: We will not sign new players unless there is a desperate necessity to do so.
+Their message: The man with a van london will not sign new players unless there is a desperate necessity to do so.
 As for now we feel pretty much stuffed with talent.
+We have worked hard over the years to build our reputation and build a van and driver service that you can trust.
+We have heard many stories where customers have booked cheaper options through free ad sites and newspapers for either the driver to not turn up

 Clubs have stopped signing players for lolls ad giggles.
 This trend, despite being wise and well thought seems rather bizarre in up-to-date football world.
 Perhaps it was done to raise new talent in house instead of passing footballers between teams like a ball.
 Who knows?